geusebi/zabbixbackup/README.md

 output options:
   -a ARCHIVE, --archive ARCHIVE
-                        archive whole backup. '-' to leave the backup uncompressed as a folder.
-Available formats are xz, gzip and bzip2.
+                        archive level compression. 'tar' to create a tar archive, '-' to leave the backup uncompressed as a folder.
+Other available formats are xz, gzip and bzip2.
 Use ':<LEVEL>' to set a compression level.
+I.e.
-I.e. --archive xz:6 (default: -) -o OUTDIR, --outdir OUTDIR
+                        --archive xz:6 (default: -)
+  -o OUTDIR, --outdir OUTDIR
                         save database dump to 'outdir'. (default: .)
   -r ROTATE, --rotate ROTATE